hku-ect/BioData-Interfaces/README.md

 * As dependencies you need to install:
   * openCV2 `pip3 install opencv-python`
   * Matplotlib `python3 -mpip install matplotlib` (https://matplotlib.org/faq/installing_faq.html)
-* You need to keep your face still for calibrating
+* You need to keep your head still for calibrating
 * It is unclear how accurate it is

 Using [this](https://github.com/ikbenmacje/webcam-pulse-detector) fork you can also send out the pulse as OSC message.